RoboJackets/urc-software/documents/installation/docker_installation.md

 that isn't Ubuntu 22.04 LTS.
 It is a lighter-weight and faster alternative than installing a Virtual Machine.
 In addition, you can run GUI applications like Gazebo using the VNC server.

 Although compiling code in a Docker container is not as fast as compiling it on Ubuntu 22.04 natively, it is not slow by any means.
-If you use an IDE with Docker support (such as VS Code with the recommended extensions), writing code will be no different than doing it natively on Ubuntu 22.04.
+If you use an IDE with Docker support (such as VSCode with the recommended extensions), writing code will be no different than doing it natively on Ubuntu 22.04.

 ## 1. Install Docker